yodablocks/yodablocks/README.md

 - 👋 Hi, I’m @yodablocks
 - 👀 I’m interested in Macro-Economy, Science & Data !
-- 🌱 I'm dedicated to continuously improve my knowledge in the areas of AI and Web3.
+- 🌱 I'm dedicated to continuously improve my knowledge in the areas of AI and crypto.
 - 📫 How to reach me: Account Private after receiving a lot of "scam email".

 <!---